duonlabs/sick-bide/README.md

 This paradigm has wide-reaching applications, from improving the way we process tabular data and time series to redefining how we model embeddings for AI systems like large language models (LLMs).
 By integrating SICK BIDE into your workflows, you can explore new possibilities for working with data in its most fundamental binary form.

+👉 For more insights join the [DuonLabs community on telegram](https://t.me/DuonLabs)

 # Applications of SICK BIDE

 ## Modelling continuous distributions